• Skip to main content

 Shape The Cookies And Bake:

 1. Dust the counter with a little flour.
-Place one of the dough balls on it and using a rolling pin, roll it into a circle (7 inch / 17 cm diameter and ⅕ inch / ½ cm thick).
+Place one of the dough balls on it and, using a rolling pin, roll it into a circle about 7 inches (17 cm) in diameter and ⅕ inch (½ cm) thick.
 It doesn’t have to be perfect.

-3. Repeat the same steps with the remaining dough balls.
-You might need to use 2 baking sheets.
-And bake in a preheated oven (350F / 180C) until lightly browned, about 20 minutes.
-Let them sit on the baking sheet for 10 minutes and then transfer them onto a cooling rack.
-Sprinkle as much powdered sugar as you want on each.
+4. Repeat with the remaining dough balls.
+You may need to use two baking sheets.
+Bake in a preheated oven at 350°F (180°C) for about 20 minutes, or until lightly golden.
+Let the elmalı kurabiye cookies rest on the baking sheet for 10 minutes before transferring them to a cooling rack.
+Finish by sprinkling with powdered sugar as desired.

 Turkish apple cookies on a cooling rack.